Ian Fraser journalist, author, broadcaster

-RBS forced to recognize it’s not above the law after losing software dispute
+RBS forced to recognise it’s not above the law after losing software dispute

-Royal Bank of Scotland is, once again, discovering that it is unable to operate above the law.
+Royal Bank of Scotland again discovers it’s not above the law.

 “ABN may not continue benefiting from its blatant and ongoing infringement simply because stopping that infringement will be disruptive to its business,” Forrest wrote in a decision that found in favour of New Jersey-based Complex Systems Inc., which produces the software and which has been fighting to get the bank stopped from using it without a license for six years.